Springfield man in jail, indicted on murder, assault, robbery charges

 Brandon Lee Konicki, 36, of Springfield, was indicted on three counts of murder, and one count each of aggravated murder, felonious assault, aggravated robbery, having weapons while under disability and tampering with evidence, records said.

-A warrant was issued for Konicki's arrest on Tuesday, and we was arrested the next afternoon.
+A warrant was issued for Konicki's arrest on Tuesday, and he was arrested the next afternoon.

 We are working to learn more and will update this story with any new information.